TwoBitMachines/FlareEngineDocs/docs/html/_sources/interactables/teleport.rst.txt

    * - Destination
      - The transform where the gameobject will be teleported to.

+   * - Execute
+     - If set to Automatic, the teleportation logic will execute immediately.
+If set to Button, you will need to set a reference to an InputButtonSO.
+Once the input goes active, the teleportation logic will execute.
+       Please note, Teleportation is using Unity Triggers, so make sure the player's RigidBody2D SleepingMode is set to Never Sleep, or the Teleportation on Button press will not work correctly.

    * - LayerMask
      - Only gameobjects on this layer mask will be teleported.